mrft/ionicApp_ContentScrollKeyboardInputTest/README.md

 # ionicApp_ContentScrollKeyboardInputTest
 An Ionic test to see if I can make the keyboard, scrolling and input behave as expected...

+Don't forget to do (if your android-sdk is properly installed, including Android 4.x SDK)

+ ionic platform android

 Testing this application on an android 4 phone should be no more than running

  npm run developPhone